-BILLINGSHURST.-STRANGE DELUSION AND CON-SUMMATE CRUELTY .- A womun named Barns, the wife of a labouring man residing at New Pound Common, in the parish of Wisborough-green, having been ill for a long time, and being unable to account for her lengthened indisposition, supposed, as did her neighbours also, that she was bewitched, and looking about them for the cause of the evil, their suspicions fell on a woman of about forty years of age, said to be a very decent. inoffensive creature; this idea had been entertained for a long time and many schemes were put into operation to destroy her influence, but all had failed up to the latter end of last April, when by some means they became possessed with the notion that if they got some pigeons and burned them alive, keeping every part of the room stopped up close, and not speaking while the operation was going on, they would effectually destroy the witch's power.
-In order to reand tied them in pairs back to back by their wings. and lighted a large fire, and stopped up the room as close as possible; some of the poor pigeons they opened at the breast in order that the fire might burn their hearts while alive.
+BILLINGSHURST.-STRANGE DELUSION AND CON-

+SUMMATE CRUELTY .- A womun named Barns, the Common, in the parish of Wisborough-green, having been ill for a long time, and being unable to account for her lengthened indisposition, supposed, as did her his head with such force, and to that may be atneighbours also, that she was bewitched, and looking tributed his quictness afterwards.
+Never did we see at Darlington, on Sunday, the 20th June, at Mr. to be a very decent. inoffensive creature; this idea had been entertained for a long time and many schemes were put into operation to destroy her influence, but all had failed up to the latter end of last April, when by some means they became possessed with the notion that if they got some pigeons and burned them alive, keeping every part of the room stopped up close, and not speaking The letter from Newcastle was deferred till the tually destroy the witch's power.
+In order to rewhile the operation was going on, they would effecduce this scheme to practice they procured pigeons and tied them in pairs back to back by their wings. and lighted a large fire, and stopped up the room as close as possible; some of the poor pigeons they opened at the breast in order that the fire might burn their hearts while alive.
 How many were burned the writer cannot say, but he heard a neighbour state that he himself burned four, and he thought they should have destroyed the witch if the house had been closer.
-It is supposed by the
+It is supposed by the appointed to attend to that business of the Convention neighbours that from a dozen to sixteen pigeons Association, on Wednesday evening week, the fore- which the members left us to do on their leaving the were destroyed in this cruel manner.-Sussex